asos-mattnangle/asos-standards/CONTRIBUTING.md

 Please make sure you fill the PR template correctly, stating the Jira ticket, changelog and the checkboxes.

-At this point you will need at least one approval from someone in the team before the QA process can start.
+At this point you will need at least one approval from someone in your team before the QA process can start.

 After the first PR approval, a QA can begin the testing process.
 Following the agreed Test Plan your team's QA will test your feature.
 We can lend a test environment if required.

 When your feature has been fully tested, you now need a second approval from our team to make sure everything still makes sense.

 You can also have someone on your team review the code as well to have more confidence.
 The more approvals the better!

 ## Merging and deploying

 When your feature branch/PR has been tested and has two approvals from our team, it is then ready to merge.
-Please contact our team to action the merge.
+Please contact the maintainer team to action the merge.

-After the merge has happened, the resulting build can be promoted to integrated environments such as PT02 or PreProd.
+After the merge has happened, the resulting build can be promoted to integrated environments such as PT02.

-For deployment to Production you will have to wait until our next scheduled weekly release.
+For deployment to Production, you will have to wait until our next scheduled release (weekly for some teams, adhoc for others).

 After the release has happened, if your feature was behind a feature toggle, you can now test it in Production to make sure everything works as expected.